ioneater/ESIBD-Explorer/docs/pages/plugin-development.rst

 adapt the software for a different type of experiment.

 The main code does not need to be modified to add support for additional devices and other features.
-Instead, you can add :class:`~Esibd.EsibdPlugins.Plugin` that will be automatically integrated into the user interface.
-In fact, everything the user sees in *ESIBD Explorer* is a :class:`~Esibd.EsibdPlugins.Plugin`.
+Instead, you can add :class:`~esibd.plugins.Plugin` that will be automatically integrated into the user interface.
+In fact, everything the user sees in *ESIBD Explorer* is a :class:`~esibd.plugins.Plugin`.
 This section will discuss the underlying framework that enables communication between different devices, scan modes, and other plugins.

 To add plugins, all you need to do is prepare a plugin file inside a sub folder of the user defined :ref:`plugin_path`.
-A plugin file is a python script that defines a :meth:`~Esibd.EsibdPlugins.providePlugins` function, which returns one or multiple :class:`plugins<Esibd.EsibdPlugins.Plugin>`.
+A plugin file is a python script that defines a :meth:`~esibd.plugins.providePlugins` function, which returns one or multiple :class:`plugins<esibd.plugins.Plugin>`.
-:class:`Plugins<Esibd.EsibdPlugins.Plugin>` can be enabled in the plugin dialog found in :ref:`sec:Settings` after restarting the software.
-It is recommended that your custom plugin classes inherit directly from :class:`~Esibd.EsibdPlugins.Plugin`, :class:`~Esibd.EsibdPlugins.Device`, :class:`~Esibd.EsibdPlugins.Scan`, or from one of the other built-in plugins.
-All built-in :class:`plugins<Esibd.EsibdPlugins.Plugin>` can be imported from :mod:`~Esibd.EsibdPlugins` and the corresponding modules in the *plugins* folder.
-Many other helpful classes and methods can be imported from :mod:`~Esibd.EsibdCore`.
+:class:`Plugins<esibd.plugins.Plugin>` can be enabled in the plugin dialog found in :ref:`sec:Settings` after restarting the software.
+It is recommended that your custom plugin classes inherit directly from :class:`~esibd.plugins.Plugin`, :class:`~esibd.plugins.Device`, :class:`~esibd.plugins.Scan`, or from one of the other built-in plugins.
+All built-in :class:`plugins<esibd.plugins.Plugin>` can be imported from :mod:`~esibd.plugins` and the corresponding modules in the *plugins* folder.
+Many other helpful classes and methods can be imported from :mod:`~esibd.core`.

 If you want to do something completely different to the already implemented functionality, get in touch and see if we can implement a